 Grace Morrow Bryan, a Cypert descendant, compiled a book, Southern Kinsmen, on the Cypert family.
 She indicates in her book, which was published by Polyanthos Press, New Orleans, in 1977, that research in Pennsylvania records and in the Quaker records of Cane Creek Meeting of the Quakers in Orange County, North Carolina, show that Larrance Scypeart was likely the father of our ancestor, Frances Scypeart, Sr..

 Mrs. Bryan indicates that it is certain, from Pennsylvania and Quaker marriage records, that Larrance and Margaret Scypeart had a daughter named Margaret, who married Peter Stout.
 Mrs. Bryan indicates in her book that everything she has researched leads her to believe that Margaret was a sister to Francis Scypeart, Sr., from whom we descend.
 She indicates that they were both in Lancaster County and Burks County, Pennsylvania at the same time, and both were born in Germany.
 They both married in Lancaster County and both had children born in Lancaster County.
 The fact that Francis Scypeart named his daughter Margaret, probably after his mother, and had a sister named Margaret, and that they were all in Lancaster County at the same time seems to indicate a very close connection.
-Lawrence was also a name handed down in Francis Scypeart's family and used through many generation.
+Lawrence was also a name handed down in Francis Scypeart's family and used through many generations.

-Probable Children of Larrance Scypeart and Margaret
+Probable Children of Larrance Scypeart and Margaret (maiden name unknown)

 1. Margaret Scypeart, b.
 1716, Germany